A Lesson in Linguistics Through Historical Transcription

 My students loved it because they took pride in the work they were doing, and they were learning new skills, but in a “non-traditional” manner.
 Now, as we lead into the new school year, I am excited to again work with Ford’s to bring relevant and exciting lessons to my students!

-Want to involve your students with transcribing documents in Remembering Lincoln?
+Want to transcribe documents in Remembering Lincoln yourself?
 Check out a new teaching module by Summer 2016 Ford’s Teacher-in-Residence Krista McKim, prepared with assistance from Jason Rude.
 Feel free to contact Associate Director for Digital Resources David McKenzie with any questions at firstname.lastname@example.org.

 Jason Rude teaches seventh and eighth grade social studies at New Hampton Middle School in New Hampton, Iowa.
 Follow him on Twitter at @pyrorude.